MicrosoftDocs/defender-docs/articles/defender-for-cloud/integration-defender-for-endpoint.md

 # Defender for Endpoint integration in Defender for Cloud

-Microsoft Defender for Endpoint, including Microsoft Vulnerability Management, integrates natively with Microsoft Defender for Cloud, providing:
+Microsoft Defender for Endpoint and Microsoft Defender Vulnerability Management integrate natively with Microsoft Defender for Cloud to provide:

 - **Integrated security capabilities**: Security capabilities provided by Defender for Endpoint, Defender Vulnerability Management, and Defender for Cloud come together to provide end-to-end protection for machines protected by the Defender for Servers plan in Defender for Cloud.
 - **Licensing**: Defender for Servers covers licensing for [Defender for Endpoint Plan 2](/defender-endpoint/microsoft-defender-endpoint).
 Licensing is charged per hour instead of per seat, lowering costs by protecting VMs only when they're in use.